zibaee-2021/MSc_2024_project/README.md

 `parse_single_dom_prots_and_write_csv()` which reads the locally downloaded `cath-domain-list.txt` (which is excluded from git tracking due to size, but should be found on local machine in `data/dataset/big_files_to_git_ignore/CATH`.)
-This function saves the parsed data for a selection of the single domain proteins in which a unique structural and functional category is represented only once and which satisfy certain constraints on the structural data - resulting in a list of only 573 single domain proteins.
+This function saves the parsed data for a selection of the single-domain proteins in which a unique structural and functional category is represented only once and which satisfy certain constraints on the structural data - resulting in a list of only 573 single domain proteins.
 Hence if you want to see this run, simply use `python3 single_dom_builder.py`.